Wei-Yin Chen: 2019 season

-Chen was designated for assignment on November 20, 2019.
-He was released and became a free agent on November 27.
+Chen made 45 appearances out of the bullpen for the Marlins in 2019, but struggled to an 0-1 record and 6.59 ERA with 63 strikeouts across 68 1/3 innings of work.
+Chen was designated for assignment by Miami on November 20, 2019.
+He was released and became a free agent after clearing waivers on November 27.

 Seattle Mariners

 On January 30, 2020, Chen signed a minor league contract with the Seattle Mariners.
-Chen was released by the Mariners organization on June 25, 2020.
+Chen was released by the Mariners organization on June 25.
 Despite being released, Chen was the highest-paid baseball player of the 2020 MLB season at $22 million.

 Chiba Lotte Marines

-On September 22, 2020, Chen signed with the Chiba Lotte Marines of NPB.
-On December 2, 2020, he became a free agent.
+On September 22, 2020, Chen signed with the Chiba Lotte Marines of Nippon Professional Baseball.
+In four starts for Lotte, he posted an 0-3 record and 2.42 ERA with 14 strikeouts over 26 innings of work.
+On December 2, Chen became a free agent.

 Hanshin Tigers

 On December 22, 2020, Chen signed with the Hanshin Tigers of NPB for the 2021 season.
-He was released on June 29, 2022.
+He made only two appearances for the main club, logging a 1–0 record and 3.86 ERA with 7 strikeouts across 9 1/3 innings pitched.
+Chen was released by Hanshin on June 29, 2022, after only pitching in the Western League during the year.

+Long Island Ducks

+On April 2, 2024, Chen signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 17 starts for the Ducks, Chen struggled to a 5–5 record and 6.37 ERA with 63 strikeouts across 87 2/3 innings pitched.
+He became a free agent following the season.

+Retirement and legacy

+Chen announced his retirement from professional baseball on February 26, 2025.
+At his retirement, he led all Taiwanese Major League Baseball pitchers in innings pitched (1,064 2/3) and games started (170), and was second to Chien-Ming Wang in wins (59).
+Chen disclosed that he had decided against joining Taiwan's Chinese Professional Baseball League during his playing career as he was unsure if the CPBL would allow him to return to baseball leagues overseas.

 International career

-Chen played for the Chinese Taipei National Team in the 2004 and 2008 Olympic Games.
+Chen played for the Taiwanese national team in the 2004 and 2008 Olympic Games.